Last hurricane season sparks dangerous 2019 fire season

-Already this spring a 600-plus acres fire broke out near Panama City which could of been contained to three or four acres had tree debris not interfered to firefighters response.
+Already this spring a 600-plus acres fire broke out near Panama City which could have been contained to three or four acres had tree debris not interfered to firefighters response.

 Since January, 489 wildfires have burned more than 7,360 acres in Florida.
 Most were caused by people.

-The Florida Forest Service who administers Florida's outdoor burning laws want you to know that no trash can be burned including paper in yard fires.
+The Florida Forest Service who administers Florida's outdoor burning laws wants you to know that no trash can be burned, including paper in yard fires.

 - Meet the required setbacks and no local, city or county ordinances prohibit burning;